OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 Function logic is implemented in `push/index.ts`.

-Since packages can't be installed using a traditional package manager, I'm using [esm.sh](https://esm.sh) – a global CDN for npm packages – to load the module.
+Since I can't install packages using a traditional package manager, I'm using [esm.sh](https://esm.sh) – a global CDN for npm packages – to load the module.

 ```ts
 import * as OneSignal from "https://esm.sh/@onesignal/node-onesignal@1.0.0-beta7"